 Will I need to submit a title and plan of my proposed dissertation?
 Yes.

 How do I submit my dissertation and in what format?
 You will be advised of how to submit your dissertation by your tutors.
 The format should be electronic – for example, a Word document.

 What is the pass mark for the dissertation?
 The pass mark for the dissertation is 50%.

 Will I need a Tier 4 Visa to complete the dissertation?No, you do not have to be in the UK to complete the practice based dissertation.
 Therefore The University of Law will not sponsor students under the Tier 4 Visa for the dissertation part of the programme.
 You can submit the dissertation electronically.

-For courses starting in September 2017: We are in the process of finalising the course fees and they will be published soon.
+For our i-LLM LPC starting in September 2017: We are in the process of finalising the course fees and they will be published soon.
 In the meantime, please refer to the fees stated below as a guide.

 Further information about course fees and instalment options.

-Applications for our March 2017 i-LLM LPC are open.
+Applications for our March and September 2017 i-LLM LPC are open.

 Current students looking to apply to ONLY The University of Law for their LPCIf you are a current University of Law student looking to apply solely to us for the LPC you will not need to provide a personal statement or reference with your application.

 Legal Practice Course - LPC Graduate Diploma in Law – GDL Bar Professional Training Course – BPTC Professional Skills Course – PSC